 6-layer takeoff register structure.
 Material, labor, equipment, sub, indirect, and contingency.
 Built to roll up into bid pricing without losing the audit trail.

-Custom · Project-by-project, billed up front
+Consulting + Custom · Project-by-project, billed up front

 Multi-tab register, Power Query pipelines, custom dashboard.
 Built around your contracts, your billing method, your reporting cadence.
 The kit your company would build internally if it had a controls department.